A Glossary of Dress Shoe Styles -- Names, Photos, and Descriptions

 - Venetian Loafer (plain).
 Almost always moc toe.
 Generally a cheap style, although not as bad as bicycle toe.
 Note that plain-vamp Belgian loafers are not called "Venetian" loafers, because that would be weird.
 Also, for some reason, Brooks Brothers calls these "American Loafers," maybe because the moccasin style is American...
 But that's all quite confusing.

 - Horsebit / Bit / Gucci Loafer.
 Invented by Aldo Gucci.
-Modern bit loafers are more common in an apron toe.
+Modern bit loafers are also common in an apron toe.

 - Bow.
 Exclusively for Belgian loafers.